kjgaulton/BIOM200/README.md

 **Questions:**
 1. What pathways are enriched in genes near BMI-associated variants?
 2. Which specific genes near BMI-associated variants are compelling targets for affecting BMI via these pathways?
+3.  **BONUS**:  What are the drawbacks to this approach to annotating genes at disease-associated loci?